Lily-Eizad/Sushi-in-Minneapolis/README.md

 # 🍣 Welcome to sushi in Minneapolis!

-### A bit about what the app does/scope:
+### ✨ A bit about what the app does/scope:
 This app uses Yelp APIs to get all the sushi restaurants in Minneapolis.
 It also shows you details about each restaurant.

-### Tech Stack
+### ✨ Tech Stack
-⋅⋅⋅Built with: React/ TypeScript / JavaScript.
+*Built with: React/ TypeScript / JavaScript.
-⋅⋅⋅State Management: React Hooks.
+*State Management: React Hooks.
-  UI Framework: Foundation CSS.
+*UI Framework: Foundation CSS.
-  Testing: React Testing Library/ Jest.
+*Testing: React Testing Library/ Jest.
-  Routing: React Router.
+*Routing: React Router.
-  Package Manager: NPM (see the bottom section of this ReadMe for how to start the app, note: you will also need to set the environment in a config file that I have not committed to this repo due the fact that it contains the API key and should be hidden for security reasons.)
+*Package Manager: NPM (see the bottom section of this ReadMe for how to start the app, note: you will also need to set the environment in a config file that I have not committed to this repo due the fact that it contains the API key and should be hidden for security reasons.)

 Other notable dependencies:
 Dynamic data loading: React Infinite Scroller

-### Reasoning/ Decision Making
+### ✨ Reasoning/ Decision Making
 Why TypeScript?
 TypeScript modularizes applications and helps eliminate bugs by checking data types.